wiiznokes/changen/res/API_REFERENCE.md

 ## `changelog release`

 Generate a new release.
-By default, use the last tag present in the repo, sorted using [semver](https://semver.org/) format
+By default, use the last tag present in the repo, sorted using the [semver](https://semver.org/) format

 **Usage:** `changelog release [OPTIONS]`